This blog post was originally posted on March 28th, 2016 and was updated on November 16th, 2017.

 10 Essential Things to See in Malaga

-Malaga's cathedral is one of the city's main sights, and boasts a fascinating history of its own.
-During Moorish rule, there was a mosque located on the same site, but when the Christians took over Malaga in 1487, they got rid of the mosque and started building their cathedral right away.
+Malaga's cathedral is one of its main sights, and boasts a fascinating history of its own.
+During Moorish rule, there was a mosque located on the same site.
+But when the Christians took over the city in 1487, they got rid of the mosque and started building their cathedral right away.

 2. Alcazaba

-Interesting fact: Because the Alcazaba is 300 years younger than the Alhambra (the Moorish palace in Granada, locals call it the “Mini Alhambra.”
+Fun Fact: Because the Alcazaba is 300 years younger than the Alhambra (the Moorish palace in Granada), locals call it the “Mini Alhambra.”

 3. Roman Theater